karakun/karakun.github.io/_posts/2024-03-02-why-software-testing-is-a-waste-of-time-unpacked.md

   their value in aligning development with business needs.

-* **Test data management:** Effectively manage test data by setting up unique data for individual tests and cleanly removing it afterward, to preserve the integrity of the results.
+* **Test data management:** Effectively manage test data by setting up unique data for individual tests and cleanly removing it afterwards to preserve the integrity of the results.

 * **Efficient end-to-end (E2E) testing:**.
 Using deep links and ensuring tests can run independently and quickly are crucial for efficient E2E testing.